 Questions were asked and discussed relating to the hiring of the architectural firm.
 This was done some time ago using the required bidding process.
 HKT got the bid The bid fee is \$450,000, however, the actual amount will be 10% of whatever the cost turns out to be.
-At this time the expected project cost is \$5.9 million.
-The recommendation for paying is to take \$1.5 million from stabilization and borrow 4.5 million.
+At this time the expected project cost is 5.9 million.
+The recommendation for paying is to take 1.5 million from stabilization and borrow 4.5 million.
 Borrowing won't occur until bids are known.

-There currently is a loan on the Oxford property (\$1.5 m).
+There currently is a loan on the Oxford property (1.5 m).
 One option, which is favored at this time is to roll that balance into the bond that will be issued for the garage project.
 Funding for repayment will continue to be as is currently done - paying the property portion out of operating costs.
 The balance will be paid as a debt exclusion.
 There are other options, which the Treasurer is researching.
 If desired, Unibank is willing to meet to discuss them.
 In the end, the Board of Selectmen will make a decision on what is included in the bond.

 Mr. Russo said he felt like he was being asked to make an important decision in a short amount of time, and that how much would have to borrowed was an important consideration.
+He expressed concern about being asked to make a decision tonight.
 He felt that there would be other increases in the town's budget that would increase the tax rate more than the projected \$143.00 - \$159.00 for an average home.
-He was concerned that all avenues of solving the need for a new building have been explored.
+Mr. Russo was concerned that all avenues of solving the need for a new building have been explored.
 Mr. Healy assured him that his committee has done that.

 Mr. Olmstead was more comfortable leaving a larger amount in stabilization.
-Mr. Kubiak reminded that the intent of having a stabilization fund is to set aside money so that when a capital project is needed there won't be a huge spike in the tax rate.

-Mr. Kubiak said the two numbers needed for Town Meeting are: 1) how much to take from stabilization, and 2) how much to borrow.
+Mr. Kubiak reminded that the intent of having a stabilization fund is to set money aside so that when a capital project is needed there won't be a huge spike in the tax rate.
+The two numbers needed for Town Meeting are: how much to take from stabilization, and how much to borrow.
 Mr. Paciorek asked if the Town was making any money on the funds in the Stabilization Fund now.
 He then told how the fund had been built up in several ways, including a large infusion from closing of the dump.

-He then made a motion, that was seconded, that \$1.5 million be taken from Stabilization for the project.
+Mr. Paciorek made a motion, that was seconded, that 1.5 million be taken from Stabilization for the project.
 The motion failed in a vote of 2 in favor, 3 against.

-Tom Clark made a motion, that was seconded, that one million dollars be taken from Stabilization.
+Tom Clark made a mation, that was seconded, that one million dollars be taken from Stabilization.
 This motion passed (4-0-1).
 A 2/3rds vote is needed to use Stabilization Funds.
 The project will be voted as a debt exemption article, which means that when the project is paid for, the increase on the tax rate will drop off.

 Mr. Olmstead voiced concerns about the need for storage of vehicles inside.
 This was briefly addressed by Mr. Healy.
-Ms. Ness suggested that he review the information from the Town of Lexington showing savings by reducing wear and tear on vehicles that are stored inside, as opposed to vehicles sitting outside in the elements.
-Mr. Olmstead said he would.